Uniformly expanding Markov maps of the real line: exactness and infinite mixing: Infinite mixing

 If $\psi$ is either a global or a local \ob, and $k \in \Z^+$, set

 By (\ref{trn-comm}), this operator commutes with the dynamics, namely $\mathcal{A}_k (\psi \circ T) = (\mathcal{A}_k \psi) \circ T$.
 Now define

 where the bar denotes closure in the $L^\infty$-norm.
-In other words, $\go_1$ is the space of all essentially bounded \fn s whose $a\Z$-average converges uniformly to an $a$-periodic \fn; $\go_2$ is the space generated by the $a$-quasiperiodic \fn s.
-Clearly, $\go_2 \subset \go_1$.
+In other words, $\go_1$ is the space of all essentially bounded \fn s whose $(a\Z)$-average converges uniformly to a periodic \fn\ (of period $a$); $\go_2$ is the space generated by the quasiperiodic \fn s w.r.t. $a\Z$.
+Clearly, $\go_2 \subset \go_1$ (observe that $\go_1$ is closed).
 To see that all these \fn s are global \ob s, we need to verify that every $F \in \go_1$ possesses an infinite-volume average $\avg(F)$, in the sense of (\ref{im-30}).
-Since, in our case, $V$ is of the form $[ak, a(\ell+1)]$, we see that
+In this case, $V$ is of the form $[ak, a(\ell+1)]$, which gives:

 which, by the hypotheses on $F$, converges to